 Coverage.com, LLC is a licensed insurance producer (NPN: 19966249).
 Coverage.com services are only available in states where it is licensed.
 Coverage.com may not offer insurance coverage in all states or scenarios.
 All insurance products are governed by the terms in the applicable insurance policy, and all related decisions (such as approval for coverage, premiums, commissions and fees) and policy obligations are the sole responsibility of the underwriting insurer.
 The information on this site does not modify any insurance policy terms in any way.

-Finding the best homeowners insurance can be a challenge, especially in Florida’s turbulent market.
+Finding the best homeowners insurance in Florida can be a challenge due to the state’s turbulent property insurance market.
 Bankrate can help.
-Our insurance editorial team (which includes three licensed insurance agents) uses our almost 50 years of combined industry experience — along with our proprietary premium data, customer satisfaction ratings from J.D.
-Power and financial strength ratings from AM Best — to reveal the best home insurance companies in Florida for 2023.
+Our insurance editorial team (which includes industry professionals and licensed insurance agents) uses our combined experience along with proprietary premium data from Quadrant Information Services, customer satisfaction ratings from J.D.
+Power and financial strength ratings from AM Best to reveal the best home insurance companies in Florida for September 2024.

 |